jembi/openhim-docs/docs/configuration/mediators.md

 sidebar_label: Mediators
 ---

-`Mediators` can be built using any platform that is desired (some good options are pure Java using our mediator engine, Node.js, Apache Camel, Mule ESB, or any language or platform that is a good fit for your needs).
+`Mediators` can be built using any platform that is desired.
 The only restriction is that the mediator MUST communicate with the OpenHIM core in a particular way.
 Mediators must register themselves with the OpenHIM core, accept request from the OpenHIM core and return a specialised response to the OpenHIM core in order to explain what that mediator did.

-## add a mediator
+## Add a mediator

 Mediators are add-on services that run separately from the OpenHIM.
 They register themselves with the OpenHIM and once that is done, they will be displayed in the OpenHIM where their configuration details may be modified.
 Also, if a mediator is registered it will allow you to easily add routes that point to it in the channel configuration.